SteelCompendium/data-md-dse/Bestiary/Fossil Cryptic.md

   target: Each enemy on the ground in the burst
   t1: 4 damage; [[Prone|prone]]
   t2: 2 damage
-  t3: 'The target moves to the nearest unoccupied space outside the area. '
+  t3: The target moves to the nearest unoccupied space outside the area.
   effects:
   - name: Effect
     effect: 'The area drops 2 squares.
 Each enemy in the area falls, while all allies